tomterlouw/Steel_CBAM/README.md

 Use the outputs to:

-- Evaluate CBAM policy impact across world regions
+- Evaluate CBAM effectiveness for iron and steel industry.
-- Compare multiple LCA indicators (e.g., climate change impacts and water consumption)
+- Compare climate change impacts.
-- Analyze different future scenarios and sensitivity cases
+- Analyze different future scenarios and sensitivity cases.

 ---

 ## License, citing, and scientific references

 If you use this repository, the data, or any of the included code, please cite the following paper:
-*_[Insert citation here]_*
+*Terlouw, T., Harpprecht, C., & Bauer, C. (2025).
+Towards effective carbon accounting for the global steel industry within the EU carbon border adjustment mechanism.
+In Review.*

-Following the Creative Commons license of the Global Steel Plant Tracker and Green Steel Tracker, we realize that this is a work derived from their material.
+Following the Creative Commons license of the Global Iron and Steel Tracker ([https://globalenergymonitor.org](https://globalenergymonitor.org/projects/global-iron-and-steel-tracker/download-data/)) and Green Steel Tracker ([https://www.industrytransition.org](https://www.industrytransition.org/green-steel-tracker/)), we realize that this is a work derived from their material.
 However, we are solely liable and responsible for this derived work, and it is not endorsed by those sources in any manner.

 For licensing information, see the `LICENSE` file.